RibbonCommunications/webrtc-anonymous-js-sdk/docs/ribbon-webrtc-doc.md

 ### config.authentication

-Configuration options for the CallMe Authentication feature.
+Configuration options for the anonymous Authentication feature.

 #### Parameters